nodepy/nodepy/docs/extensions.md

 ### init_extension

-    init_extension(package)
+    init_extension(package, module)

-Called when the extension is loaded for a package.
+Called when the extension is loaded for a package or a module.

 ### module_loaded